Gov. Noem to headline GOP dinner in Iowa

 “We care about the safety of our attendees and COVID-19 guidelines will be followed," Johnson said.
 "Masks are optional, but encouraged."

-The event begins with social time at 6 p.m., dinner and programming at 6:45 p.m., on Sept.
-4 at the Treynor Community Center, 11 W. Main Street.
+The event begins with social time at 6 p.m. and dinner and programming at 6:45 p.m. at the Treynor Community Center, 11 W. Main Street.

 Concerned about COVID-19?